 - The test consists of 120 questions, each carrying 2.5 marks.

-- Negative marking applies, with a deduction of 1/3rd of a mark for every incorrect answer.
+- There is a negative marking of 0.83 marks, i.e., 1/3rd of 2.5 marks, for every incorrect answer.

 - Phase 2, also known as personality test or interview, assesses your personality, suitability, and communication skills.